-With the new law in place allowing married or civil partnership couples (not cohabiting couples) to transfer their nil-rate band, IHT planning is much simpler.
-If you’re married and your combined estate is worth less than £650,000, you don’t have to plan ahead for it.
+With the law allowing married or civil partnership couples (not cohabiting couples) to transfer their nil-rate band, IHT planning is much simpler.
+Those who are married and with a combined estate is worth less than £650,000 don’t have to plan ahead for it.

-If you’re married or living with a civil partner – and your estate is worth less than £325,000 – you also have nothing to worry about (although it’s essential you make a will if you want to leave your estate to your partner and you are not married).
+If you’re married or living with a civil partner – and your personal estate is worth less than £325,000 – you also have nothing to worry about (although it’s essential you make a will if you want to leave your estate to your partner and you’re not married).

 For example, a man leaves £250,000 in a discretionary trust, with his wife as a trustee and his two children as beneficiaries.
-The wife has full control over the money in the trust, and when it is paid out the children have no right to demand the money.
+The wife has full control over the money in the trust, and when it’s paid out the children have no right to demand the money.

 This is a handy option if you have children who are too young to handle money themselves, or if you don’t trust a beneficiary to spend it as you would wish.

-For example, if you’d like to leave everything to your brother – but he is addicted to gambling – you could appoint a trustee to ensure he is only given certain amounts of money for specific purposes.
+For example, if you’d like to leave everything to your brother – but he’s addicted to gambling – you could appoint a trustee to ensure he’s only given certain amounts of money for specific purposes.

 By leaving a spouse inheritance in the form of a trust, you can avoid paying a certain amount of IHT.
 When the surviving spouse dies, the funds included in the trust are not classed as part of the estate and are therefore exempt from IHT (although other taxes do apply).

 Setting up a trust is should be carried out under the guidance of a trained professional to get the best advice.
 You can find a local one through STEP (the Society of Trust and Estate Practitioners).